ConRoXP/databases_1_2_sql_uniwa/README.md

 and view management

 **Lab**:
-The lab covers an introduction to the SQL language using the MySQL environment.
+The lab covers an introduction to the SQL language using the XAAMP/MySQL environment.
 We had to complete 3 assignments in which we had to form specific queries of varying difficulty.

+# Databases II 2025-2026
+• Conceptual data modeling, extended Entirtiy-Relationship model, Extended relation model, object-oriented database model, non-relational (noSQL) database models
+• System development using SQL, application development and prototype interfaces using JDBC
+• Oracle Technology (PL/SQL, triggers, stored procedures etc.)
+• Open-source DBMSs
+• Comparative evaluation of database products with repect to transaction processing,Datbase backup and recovery
+• Concurrency control in multi-user environments
+• Indexing and query optimization
+• Distributed databases

+**Lab**:
+The lab expands on the usage of SQL from the previous course again with 3 assignments.